15 Top Hikes in Santo Antao, Cape Verde

 Or children carrying gas bottles.
 Obviously, the people of Santo Antão are used to steep hillsides.
 Whereas we foreigners are just watching them out of breath.

-From the top of Xoxo village, you have an amazing view of the valley of Ribeira Grande.
-The trail goes further upwards but I decided that I’d rather go back.
-My feet were just hurting too much from my previous hikes.
+From the top of Xoxo village, you have a fantastic view of the valley of Ribeira Grande.
+The trail goes further upwards but I decided that I’d instead go back.

 On the way back, on the right, just after leaving Xoxo, you pass close to a gorgeous waterfall.